Parametric polymorphism: Basic definition

 In the expression $\mathsf{fst}((3, \mathsf{true}))$, $\alpha$ is instantiated to $\mathsf{Int}$ and $\beta$ is instantiated to $\mathsf{Bool}$ in the call to $\mathsf{fst}$, so the type of the overall expression is $\mathsf{Int}$.

 The syntax used to introduce parametric polymorphism varies significantly between programming languages.
 For example, in some programming languages, such as Haskell, the $\forall \alpha$ quantifier is implicit and may be omitted.
-Other languages require types to be instantiated explicitly at some or all of a parametrically polymorphic function's call sites.
+Other languages require types to be instantiated explicitly at a parametrically polymorphic function's call sites, either at all sites or alternatively at least sufficient to allow type inference to determine the rest.

 History

 Parametric polymorphism was first introduced to programming languages in ML in 1975.
 Today it exists in Standard ML, OCaml, F#, Ada, Haskell, Mercury, Visual Prolog, Scala, Julia, Python, TypeScript, C++ and others.
 Java, C#, Visual Basic .NET and Delphi have each introduced "generics" for parametric polymorphism.
 Some implementations of type polymorphism are superficially similar to parametric polymorphism while also introducing ad hoc aspects.
 One example is C++ template specialization.

 In the 1980s, Leivant introduced a stratified (i.e. predicative) version of Girard and Reynold's system F. Leivant's approach is based on a notion of rank of the quantifiers, which measures their nesting depth inside function constructors.
 The ML approach is limited to rank-1 polymorphism in this perspective.
 Haskell has adopted higher-rank parametric polymorphism in the 1990s.
 For example, rank-2 parametric polymorphism is used in Haskell to define the runST monad, which effectively simulates a type and effect system, with "isolated regions of imperative programming".
 At type level, state isolation essentially stems from the deeper, rank-2 quantification over state in runST.
 (This is not enough to formally describe the runtime semantics of runST.
 For the latter, one needs some additional ingredients like separation logic.)